42lan/rainfall/level7/walkthrough.md

 ```

-Break on each functions call and execute first malloc instruction to gead heap addresses.
+Break on each functions call and execute first `malloc()` instruction to get heap addresses.
 ```gdb
 (gdb) break *main+16
 Breakpoint 1 at 0x8048531